oldherl/telosuli/README.md

 # `tundra-oh`

-This is a fork of [`rwev/tundra`](https://gitlab.com/rwev/tundra) theme for pelican.
+This was a fork of [`rwev/tundra`](https://gitlab.com/rwev/tundra) theme for [Pelican](https://getpelican.com).
 I like the simple design of it, but I don't like the cold, icy color, and have changed it to a more vibrant yet still clean color and applied an ocean background image.

+As of Oct 2021, the upstream has [reset the history](https://gitlab.com/rwev/tundra/-/commit/c38f140527abd5dc6dc36d935a58a5ece5669cab) for no reason.
+So I have lost the ability and motivation to contribute any patches upstream.
+From now on, it would be an independent project.

 All the following is the README from the original `tundra`, which might not apply here any more.

 # `tundra`

-`tundra` is a [brutalist](https://brutalist-web.design/), [nord](https://nordtheme.com)ic theme for Python-based [Pelican](https://getpelican.com) static site generator.

-See my development blog [rwev.dev](https://rwev.dev) to see `tundra` in action

 ## configuration